sin-ying-lin/outcome_prediction/README.md

-# outcome_prediction
+# Treatment Outcome Trajectory Prediction

-Treatment Outcome Trajectory Prediction
+We used personality pathology and initial problem severity to predict individual treatment outcome trajectories of 12 outcome domains.